pensoft/OpenBiodiv/Ontology/RDF_Guide.md

 @
 ```

+TODO : derive a property biologicalName as a superproperty of vernacularName and scientificName

 #### Taxon Concepts

+**Def.
+(Taxon Concept):**

-In a nutshell a taxon concept is a scientific theory about a taxon.
-In our
+From a biological standpoint, a taxon concept is a scientific theory about a
-data model scientific theories are represented by `frbr:Work` and taxon concepts
-are `dwc:Taxon`, but we introduce a `:TaxonConcept` together with a restriction.

- Here are the
-comments on Work from FRBR:
+taxon (TODO add Berendsohn, Franz citations).
+It's our mental picture about
+what a group of organisms is out there in nature.
+This has several interesting
+implications for typing taxon concepts:

+1. Taxon concepts are compatible with `dwc:Taxon`, whose definition reads:

+"A group of organisms [sic] considered by taxonomists to form a homogeneous unit."

+2. Taxon concepts are also compatible with `frbr:Work`, whose defintion reads:

 "A distinct intellectual or artistic creation.
 A work is an abstract entity;
 there is no single material object one can point to as the work.
 We recognize